ATB (DJ): 2000–2001: Two Worlds

 Two Worlds (released in 2000) was his second studio album.
 It is a two-disc album based upon the concept of different types of music for different moods.
 The titles of the two CDs are: "The World of Movement" and "The Relaxing World".
 This album includes two songs featuring Heather Nova: "Love Will Find You" and "Feel You Like a River".
 The song "Let U Go" featured on "The World of Movement" disc featuring the vocals of Roberta Carter Harrison from the Canadian pop band Wild Strawberries.
 The song "Enigmatic Encounter" features music from the music project Enigma.

 2001–2002: Dedicated and ATC lawsuit

 His third album, Dedicated, was released in 2002.
 It includes two top hits: "Hold You" and "You're Not Alone".
 The title refers to the September 11 attacks.
-In 2002 ATB successfully took the ATC's record label to court and sued and were forced to change its name to 'A Touch of Class'.
+In 2002 ATB successfully took ATC's record label to court and sued and were forced to change its name to 'A Touch of Class'.